gabetucker2/gostack/README.md

  ---

  Join our [official Discord community](https://discord.gg/NmxxcKBVBU)!
 It is devoted to helping users resolve ***gostack*** bugs and related issues, announcing exciting updates, making improvements based on user suggestions, and streamlining communication between developers and gostackers.
+Although a fully functional release has been published, this is a growing project with many updates to come.